This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Philippines.

 If the pleadings of the parties are already sufficient to render judgment without the presentation of evidence, such as when there is no genuine factual issue, the court may render a judgment on the pleadings or a summary judgment.
 A judgment on the pleadings or a summary judgment may be rendered without the need of position papers or memoranda.
 When the defendant fails to answer within the reglementary period, and upon motion of the plaintiff, the court may render a default judgment granting such relief as the plaintiff’s pleading may warrant.

-The court may also delegate the reception of evidence to a commissioner, who shall then file a report with the court.
+The court may likewise delegate the reception of evidence to a commissioner, who shall then file a report with the court.
 The commissioner’s report may be adopted, modified, or rejected by the court.
 When the parties stipulate that the commissioner’s factual findings shall be conclusive, only questions of law will be heard by the court.

 The court may also approve a compromise agreement reached by the parties prior to trial as a result of an amicable settlement from the mediation or judicial dispute resolution conferences.

 What, if any, are the main types of interim remedies available?

 Under Philippine rules of procedure, the interim remedies commonly available for commercial disputes are: